ishado/react-todo-list/README.md

 # Todo App with ReactJS and Vite

-This is a simple Todo application built using ReactJS and Vite.
+This is a simple Todo application save todos in local storage , built using ReactJS and Vite.

 ## [Table of Contents](#table-of-contents)